mariano-perez-rodriguez/redis-shield/README.md

   -o            don't try to guess 'redis.call' / 'redis.pcall' appearances,
                   use patterns only

+  -w            enable 'watch-only' mode: this will output the config
+                  directives to be injected and the replaced scripts -r            disable 'watch only' mode, work for real

   --            signal the end of command line options

   -h            display this help and exit